mroshaw/mroshaw.github.io/Subnautica/advancedtopics/prefabs.md

 }
 ```

 This sets up what's called a `Coroutine` in Unity parlance.
-This is an asyncronous mechanism that allows us to say to Unity: instantiate this please, but continue processing frames while we wait.
+This is an asynchronous mechanism that allows us to say to Unity: instantiate this please, but continue processing frames while we wait.

 This can then be invoked as follows: